Fords Keeping you Safe

 - Augsburg, Germany – Red LED lights are mounted on the ground to warn pedestrians who are crossing the tram tracks.

-- Chongqing, China – A theme park painted a smartphone lane on 30 meters of sidewalk.
+- Chongqing, China – A theme park painted a smartphone lane on 30 meters of the sidewalk.
 Officials in Seoul plan to expand a similar project across South Korea.

 Ford Pre-Collision Assist with Pedestrian Detection works by combining radar and camera technology to scan the road ahead for collision risks. if something is detected the vehicle with provide a visual and audible warning and mute the audio.
 If the driver doesn’t react to the warning the technology can automatically apply up to the vehicles full braking force.
 Working in the daylight and good weather conditions at speeds up to 50mph, Ford’s system can process information collected from the windshield-mounted camera which has been taught to classify different vehicle and pedestrian scenarios.